-More companies are starting to use Reverse ETLs as their marketing operations are revolving around their data warehouse instead of the data warehouse being on the periphery of the process.
-With the data warehouse acting as the gravitational center of your marketing strategy, it makes sense for it to be the source of the data and for the SaaS tools to connect directly to it as a means of receiving the customer data.
+More companies are starting to use Reverse ETL tools as marketing operations are starting to revolve more and more around the data warehouse – instead of the data warehouse being on the periphery of the process.
+With the data warehouse acting as the gravitational center of your marketing strategy, it makes sense for it to be the source of the data and for other SaaS tools to connect directly to it as a means of receiving the customer data.

 What is the impact of Reverse ETL?

-It operationalizes data, allowing teams across an organization to access the data they need within whatever system they use.
-With the decline of third-party data, a Reverse ETL is a great tool for getting first-party data into ad channels.
-When you combine a Customer Data Infrastructure (CDI) with a Reverse ETL, the foundational elements are there for a house-built CDP.
+Reverse ETL operationalizes data, allowing teams across an organization to access the data they need within whatever system they use.
+With the decline of third-party data, Reverse ETL is a great tactic for getting first-party data into ad channels.
+When you combine a Customer Data Infrastructure (CDI) with a Reverse ETL, the foundational elements are there for a composable CDP.

 Customer data platforms (CDPs) are third-party data storage services that serve as both a mini data warehouse and data activation solution.
 These platforms are also created to give you identity resolution, audience management, and built-in data activation across your other tools.

-It can simplify the process of activating stored data at first, but there are drawbacks to using a CDP:
+At first, it can simplify the process of activating stored data, but there are drawbacks to using a CDP: